mediacloud/rss-fetcher/doc/deployment.md

 *(Thou shalt not commit changes directly to the prod or staging branches).*

-Merge the mediacloud account staging branch into the prod branch, and run `push.sh`
+Merge the mediacloud account staging branch into the prod branch, and with the prod branch checked out, run `push.sh`

 `push.sh` checks whether a `vVERSION` tag already exists (and exits if it does), otherwise it applies and pushes the tag.